-Conditions of Use (intended, known, or reasonably foreseen)1:
+Conditions of Use (intended, known, or reasonably foreseen):

-Intended conditions of use (specific): Import for use as additive to asphalt mixtures (80%) and asphalt emulsions (20%), consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.
+Intended conditions of use (generic): Import for use as a catalyst used in the manufacture of monoethlyene glycol, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.

-Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none.
+Known conditions of use: Applying such factors as described in footnote 1, EPA has identified, based on another TSCA submission, a known use for ink additives.